Multi-Hop Fact Checking of Political Claims: Analysis and Discussion

-We experiment with between 1 and 7 hops (see Table~\ref{table:hops}).
+\paragraph{Varying the number of hops in Transformer-XH.} We train Transformer-XH with a varying number of hops to see if there is any pattern in how many hops result in the best performance. \citet{trans-xh} perform a similar experiment and find that 3 hops are best, similar for 2-5 hops, while the decrease in performance is noticeable for 1 and 6 hops.
+We experiment with hops between 1 and 7 (see Table~\ref{table:hops}).
 Evidence retrieval performance is quite similar in each case.
-There are some differences for the label prediction task, 1 and 2 hops have slightly worse performance, but the 4-hop model has the highest test score and the lowest dev score, while the exact opposite holds for the 5-hop model.
-Therefore, no clear pattern can be found in the results.
-One reason why this could be the case is the high variance of the annotated evidence sentences in \politihop\ dataset.
-In other words -- some claims might require more and some fewer hops, which may even out the performance between the options.
+There are some differences for the label prediction task: 1 and 2 hops have slightly worse performance, the 4-hop model has the highest test score and the lowest dev score, while the exact opposite holds for the 5-hop model.
+Therefore, no clear pattern can be found.
+One reason for this could be the high variance of the annotated evidence sentences in \politihop.

-\textbf{Chain length vs. performance}.
-Chain length is equal to the number of sentences that constitute the evidence chain.
-Not surprisingly, longer chains give higher precision and lower recall - in consequence - lower FEVER score.
-This is true for both models, as Table~\ref{table:chain-len} indicates.
-We also notice that the shorter the chain, the smaller the ratio of evidence to non-evidence sentences, because the number of non-evidence sentences is equal to the sum of lengths of chains for the given claim.
-For instance, if a claim has two chains of evidence, one of length 1 and the other of length 3, then after splitting into one example per chain, there are 4 non-evidence sentences in each of the two examples, but the one with chain of length 1 has only one evidence sentence -- which decreases the evidence to non-evidence ratio and makes it more difficult to achieve high precision.
+\paragraph{Evidence set size vs. performance.} Not surprisingly, larger number of evidence sentences leads to higher precision and lower recall, resulting in a lower FEVER score.
+This is true for both models, as Table~\ref{table:chain-len} (top) indicates.
+We also notice that the smaller the number, the smaller the ratio of evidence to non-evidence sentences.
+For instance, if a claim has two sets of evidence, one of size 1 and the other of size 3, then after splitting into one example per set, there are 4 non-evidence sentences in each of the two examples, but the one with set of size 1 has only one evidence sentence -- which decreases the evidence to non-evidence ratio and makes it more difficult to achieve high precision.

-\textbf{Named entity overlap vs. performance}.
-To measure the effect of having the same NEs in evidence and non-evidence sentences, we computed NE overlap -- a measure of the degree to which evidence and non evidence sentences share NEs.
-We compute the overlap as $|E \cap N|/|E \cup N|$, where E and N are sets of named entities in evidence and non-evidence sentences, respectively.
+\paragraph{Named entity overlap vs. performance.} To measure the effect of having the same NEs in evidence and non-evidence sentences, we computed NE overlap -- a measure of the degree to which evidence and non evidence sentences share NEs.
+We compute the overlap as $|E \cap N|/|E \cup N|$; E and N are sets of NEs in evidence and non-evidence sentences, respectively.
+Table~\ref{table:chain-len} (bottom) shows that a higher NE overlap results in more confusion when retrieving evidence sentences, but it does not have a significant influence on label prediction in the case of Transformer-XH.
+For BERT, higher NE overlap leads to a bigger, negative effect on both tasks.
+This suggests Transformer-XH is more robust to NE overlaps.